 Asphyxia can happen naturally or through negligence.
 Either way, medical professionals have a duty to make sure that babies aren’t injured by asphyxia, especially since the signs and the possible causes give them warning that the baby is in trouble.

-- A $37.85 million verdict in Tampa for the parents of a child who suffered birth asphyxia due to a delayed cesarean section once it was known the fetus was in distress.
+- A $37.85 million verdict in Tampa for the parents of a child who suffered birth asphyxia due to a delayed cesarean section once it was known that the fetus was in distress.
 The baby developed cerebral palsy and spastic quadriplegia.

-- $12 million settlement in Miami-Dade County for parents of a child who suffered birth asphyxia due to hospital negligence in failing to properly treat the baby once she began showing signs of fetal distress.
+- A $12 million settlement in Miami-Dade County for the parents of a child who suffered birth asphyxia due to hospital negligence in failing to properly treat the baby once she began showing signs of fetal distress.
 As a result, the baby suffered severe and permanent brain damage.

-- $2 million settlement in Duval County for the mother of a baby who suffered mental retardation and other ailments due to prolonged asphyxia after the hospital failed to address the mother’s acute illness.
+- A $2 million settlement in Duval County for the mother of a baby who suffered mental retardation and other ailments due to prolonged asphyxia after the hospital failed to address the mother’s acute illness.

-When Should You Contact an Attorney?
+When Should You Contact An Attorney?